JanneMattila/playground-aks-identity/deployment-permissions/README.md

 App team's service principal:

-- Custom role to either subnet, vnet or resource group of vnet
+- Custom network role assigned to either subnet, vnet or resource group of vnet
   - `Microsoft.Network/virtualNetworks/subnets/join/action` to be able to join AKS to subnet
   - `Microsoft.Network/virtualNetworks/subnets/read` to be able to read subnet configuration
   - `Microsoft.Authorization/*/read` to be able to verify that AKS control plane identity has `Network Contributor` role
-- `Contributor` to their own resource group
+- Custom role assigned to their own dedicated resource group
+  - Combines `Contributor` and `User Access Administrator`
+  - `Contributor` role requirement
     - To be able to do deployments of different Azure resources
-- `User Access Administrator` to their own resource group
+  - `User Access Administrator` requirement
     - To be able to use Azure RBAC with AKS
     - To be able to manage ACR permissions

-Note: You could combine `Contributor` and `User Access Administrator` to custom role.

 ## App team